- slide 1 of 9

-He saw Paul and stopped in his tracks.
-Paul came over to him and said that they needed to talk outside.
+He saw Jack and stopped in his tracks.
+Jack came over to him and said that they needed to talk outside.
 The first thing Tyler asked was where was Mark.
-Paul said he was on a date.
-Paul looked at Tyler and said that he wasn't going to hurt him, he just wanted to talk.
+Jack said he was on a date.
+Jack looked at Tyler and said that he wasn't going to hurt him, he just wanted to talk.

 Tyler commented that maybe Mark felt bad, but just didn't show it.
-Paul expressed doubt and told him how excited Mark had been to see Beaver beat him up.
+Jack expressed doubt and told him how excited Mark had been to see Beaver beat him up.

-Tyler told Paul that everyone messes up and that people would stand behind him.
-Paul said that he might as well get it over with and headed toward the police station.
-Tyler offered to go with him, but Paul said that it was something he had to take care of on his own.
+Tyler told Jack that everyone messes up and that people would stand behind him.
+Jack said that he might as well get it over with and headed toward the police station.
+Tyler offered to go with him, but Jack said that it was something he had to take care of on his own.
 He told Tyler he was an all right kid and that he would see him around.

 Chapter 22: Tyler watched the police station from across the street.
 He could see through the big window that a cop was answering the phone and doing paper work.
 Jack had disappeared into a back room with a couple of cops.